U.S. News Rankings

 Sage is home to a thriving arts scene.
 Performances and exhibits are often linked to the curriculum, creating a culturally-rich learning experience.
 Sage's arts resources enrich both campus and community.
 The Theatre Institute at Sage provides arts-in-education programming to area youth and enhances the education of Sage students through involvement as support staff and student teachers.
 The Opalka Gallery holds exhibitions showcasing artists of national and international importance.

 Sage College of Albany, founded as a coeducational junior college in 1949 and awarding bachelor's degrees since 2002, offers a celebrated visual arts program and interdisciplinary programs in business, legal studies, computer science and more.
 The core educational curriculum is a course sequence in Innovation Thinking, affectionately dubbed i.Think.
 Students practice creative problem solving, critical thinking, collaboration, leadership, design thinking and community engagement.
-The Sage After Work program offers bachelor's degree completion programs designed specifically for working adults.
+The School of Professional and Continuing Education offers bachelor's degree completion programs designed specifically for working adults.

 In 2009, Sage restructured its graduate programs around areas of expertise to create the Sage Graduate Schools--of Education, Health Sciences and Management.
 The schools offer advanced study for practice and leadership through master's degrees and post-master's certificates in professional disciplines, as well as doctorates in physical therapy, nursing science, and educational leadership.